top of page

 Through CSLAP, a 501(c)(3) nonprofit based in the Rio Grande Valley, Thomas teaches college access classes and connects near-peer mentors to high school students in the Rio Grande Valley.
 He founded CSLAP as a volunteer-led summer program at age 19.
 After graduating from college, he formed and taught a high school course at Pharr-San Juan-Alamo ISD based on CSLAP's curriculum.
 He served as executive director from 2019 to 2023, and he currently serves as chair of the board of directors.

-In 2022, he ran for the Texas State Board of Education and earned endorsements from Run for Something, Texas AFL-CIO, and Texas AFT.
+In 2022, Thomas ran for the Texas State Board of Education and earned endorsements from Run for Something, Texas AFL-CIO, and Texas AFT.
 He ran on a progressive platform focusing on expanding mental health resources, updating the statewide curriculum to focus on 21st-century topics like computer science & dual language, and protecting school worker rights.

 • Facebook